-I have put together 5 activities inspired by The Lorax that you can do with your kids to help improve their awareness of their environment.
+Check out this list of 5 activities inspired by The Lorax that you can do with your kids to help improve their awareness of their environment.

-Speak for the Trees
+1. Speak for the Trees

 If your child is old enough, provide them with the writing prompt, “I speak for the trees and the trees say…” If they are unable to write yet, let them dictate to you what they think the trees would have to say and write it down for them.
-A great pre-writing exercise is letting them see their words put to paper.

-Reduce, Reuse, Recycle
+2. Reduce, Reuse, Recycle

 Sit down together and brainstorm ways you can reduce, reuse, recycle or otherwise make beneficial choices for the planet.
 Things like recycling, picking up litter at local parks, composting, walking instead of driving or buying used at thrift stores instead of purchasing new.

-Truffula Tree Hop
+3. Truffula Tree Hop

 For littler ones, just call out colors and have them hop from color to color to reinforce color recognition.
 For older children, play it like a game of Simon (or The Lorax) Says.

-Hide the Lorax
+4. Hide the Lorax